RussellJapheth/focus-flow/README.md

 - Clearing your browser data, using incognito/private mode, or certain browser updates can erase your tasks and timer settings.
 - Some browsers may automatically clear localStorage under low disk space or other conditions.

-If you need to keep your data long-term, consider exporting your tasks or making regular backups.
+If you need to keep your data long-term, consider exporting your tasks, making regular backups or using a more permanent storage solution.

 ---